 The Vegetarian Society Cookery School holds host to a number of highly knowledgeable tutors with years of experience in teaching, nutrition and the catering industry.
 You can find out more about them below.

-Life-long vegetarian, now vegan, Sam, joins us as our new cookery school manager and brings with her a wealth of experience, having worked in the catering industry for over 15 years.
+Life-long vegetarian, now vegan, Sam is Head of the Vegetarian Society Cookery School.
+She has a wealth of experience, having worked in the catering industry for more than 15 years.

 'The Indian Guru' Tutor

 An enthusiastic and passionate chef; Lajina loves to cook authentic, home-style Indian food.
 Her dishes are full of flavour, with a focus on health, so her recipes have a reduction of fat, sugar and salt.

 Lajina’s love of cooking stemmed from wanting to cook nutritious meals for her son.
 She drew inspiration from TV shows and cookery books before deciding to set up her own company ‘Lajina Masalas’.